terranblake/droid-pkvm/README.md

 - `wg_client_privkey`: WireGuard client's private key

 ### Post-Bootstrap Phase

+> **⚠️ SSH Key Transfer Required:** Before running the setup script, you MUST transfer your SSH public key to the VM.
+This key will be used for secure remote access.

 The setup script:
 - Validates and uses your provided SSH public key